unfoldtoolbox/UnfoldMakie.jl/docs/src/config/visual_data.md

 # [Visual Data](@id config_visual)

-The visual data of the configuration will be passed to the underlying plotting functions and can be used to set their specific attributes.
+The visual data of the configuration is passed to the underlying plotting functions and can be used to set their specific attributes.

 As a consequence, the possible options are determined by the following functions:
 - Designmatrix, ERP Image : `heatmap` ([documentation](https://makie.juliaplots.org/v0.17.13/examples/plotting_functions/heatmap/index.html))